Set transparency and visible range (Map Viewer)

 The Transparency by attribute option is not available for some smart mapping styles, including Dot Density and Heat Map.

-4. From the Attribute drop-down menu, select the numeric or date attribute to use as the basis for the transparency.
+4. From the Attribute drop-down menu, choose the numeric or date attribute to use as the basis for the transparency.

 Tip: